Say Forever You'll Be Mine: Commercial performance

-The album peaked at No.6 on the US Billboard Hot Country LP's chart.
+The album peaked at number six on the US Billboard] Hot Country LPs chart.

-The album's only single, "Say Forever You'll Be Mine", was released in June 1975 and peaked at No. 5 on the US Billboard Hot Country Singles chart.
+The album's only single, "Say Forever You'll Be Mine", was released in June 1975 and peaked at number five on the US Billboard Hot Country Singles chart.

 Recording

-Only three tracks on the album resulted from new recording sessions, "Our Love", "If You Were Mine", and "Love to See Us Through" were recorded during an April 15, 1975 session at RCA Studio B in Nashville, Tennessee.
+Only three tracks on the album resulted from new recording sessions; "Our Love", "If You Were Mine", and "Love to See Us Through" were recorded during an April 15, 1975 session at RCA Studio B in Nashville, Tennessee.
 The seven others tracks included on the album date as far back as 1972.
 "Say Forever You'll Be Mine" is the oldest track included and was recorded on August 21, 1972, during a session for 1973's We Found It.
 "I Have No Right to Care" and "How Can I (Help You Forgive Me)" were recorded during a session for 1973's Love and Music on February 12, 1973.
 Four tracks were recorded during sessions for 1974's Porter 'n' Dolly.
 "Something to Reach For" and "Again" were recorded on May 23, 1974, while "The Beginning" and "Life Rides the Train" were recorded the following day.